 - Establishing a level playing field for all domestic and imported clean energy resources to reduce CO2 emissions from the power sector;

 - Working with resource owners and system planners to develop the necessary transmission infrastructure to facilitate clean energy imports; and

 - Structuring competitive processes to enable the efficient development of all types of clean energy resources.

 The report, “Enabling Canadian Electricity Imports for Clean Power Plan Compliance: Technical Guidance for U.S. State Policymakers,” is authored by Ms. Chang, Brattle Principal Kathleen Spees, and Associate Pearl Donohoo-Vallett.
-It is available for download using the link below.
+It is available for download below.